-Need a gift for a gardener or foodie in your life?
-Put together this Grow a Tomato Sauce Garden gift basket filled with herbs, tomato plants and more!
+Need a gift for a gardener or foodie?
+Put together this Grow a Tomato Sauce Garden gift basket filled with herbs, tomato plants and more.

 Hello, friends!
 Today’s one of my favourite days in the blogging world as we’re kicking off this year’s OUTDOOR EXTRAVAGANZA!
 Can you believe it’s the 6th go-around for this series already?
 We’ve certainly tackled our fair share of outdoor projects.
 Some of my favourites from past years are my tool box planters, rustic bench container garden and flea market table setting.

 If you haven’t started working outdoors yet, now’s the time!
 I promise you’ll be inspired to get your hands dirty updating your outdoor space so you’re ready to host that summer party or simply kick back and soak up some glorious sunshine.

 I’ve invited some of my favourite bloggers to join me once again.
 Some have been with me almost from the beginning, but you’ll see a few newcomers as well.
 Over the next few Thursdays, we’ll be sharing our Plants & Flowers projects, Outdoor Decorating & Entertaining ideas, as well as Build-it & Paint projects.

 Then, on May 26th, we invite you to come back for one big OUTDOOR EXTRAVAGANZA link party, where you can share your own outdoor projects and discover something new!

 To kick things off, we’re sharing our PLANTS & FLOWERS projects today…